rootCircle/Zoom-AutoRecorder/README.md

 ## [Zoom AutoRecorder](https://microsoftlabs.github.io/Zoom-AutoRecorder/)

 ### Introduction
-Zoom Recorder is free and open-source Python based GUI operated screen recorder and scheduler for zoom meetings.
+Zoom Recorder is a free and open-source Python-based GUI-operated screen recorder and scheduler for Zoom meetings.
-It is complete rewrite of [AutoRecorder](https://github.com/Microsoftlabs/AutoRecorder) with added GUI and reduced bugs.
+It is a complete rewrite of [AutoRecorder](https://github.com/Microsoftlabs/AutoRecorder) with added GUI and reduced bugs.

 ### How to Use
-1. Download the build/code from [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/releases).
+1. Download the binary/code from [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/releases).
 2. Run the executable or the main.py file as per the case may be.
-3. Install required libraries if you are using source code.
+3. Install the required libraries if you are using source code.
-4. [Optional] Then you may make an excutable from the step given [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#build-an-executable).Then revert back to step 2.
+4. [Optional] Then you can make an executable from the step given [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#build-an-executable).
+Then revert to step 2.
-5. Create a service by entering the details in app GUI homepage.
+5. Create a service by entering the details in the app's GUI homepage.
-     - In case of doubt you can watch the [walkthrough video](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#video).
+     - In case of doubt, you can watch the [walkthrough video](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#video).
 6. It is always recommended to test against a [Test Meeting](https://zoom.us/test) before joining a real meeting.
-7. Make sure that step 1,2,5 of [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
+7. Make sure that step 1,2 & 5 of [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
-8. In App GUI, Click on 'Load Pre-created Service'.
-It will show all the logs of service created in past.
+8. In App GUI, click on 'Load Pre-created Service'.
+It will show all the logs of service created in the past.
-9. Then, Click 'Autoload Suitable Service'.
+9. Then, click 'Autoload Suitable Service'.
-10. Finally, Click 'Start Service'.
+10. Finally, click 'Start Service'.

 BOOM!
 You are ready to use this software like a champ!